xray-forge/xray-16-types/README.md

 `npm run build` regenerates the packaged declarations, plugin output, macros runtime declarations, alias module, and mocks, then stages the publishable package in `target/pkg/xray16`. `npm run docs` builds TypeDoc output into `target/docs`.

-Build and tooling configuration lives in `cli/` (`cli/build` for compiler/bundler configs, `cli/test` for jest, `cli/deploy` for package staging, `cli/docs` for TypeDoc).
+Build and tooling configuration lives in `cli/` (`cli/build` for the build orchestrator and compiler/bundler configs, `cli/test` for jest, `cli/docs` for TypeDoc).
 The published `package.json` manifest is maintained at `src/package.json`; the root manifest is a private project shell.